Board of Trustees

 Department of Surgery, Harvard Medical School and Children's Hospital Boston

 Dr. Marsha A. Moses is the Julia Dyckman Andrus Professor at Harvard Medical School and the Director of the Vascular Biology Program at Boston Children's Hospital.
-She has made significant contributions to our understanding of the biochemical and molecular mechanisms that underlie the regulation of tumor growth and progression.
-Dr. Moses and her laboratory have discovered a number of inhibitors of tumor growth and progression that function at both the transcriptional and translational level some of which are being developed for potential clinical use in a variety of human diseases.
-Named a pioneer in the field of Biomarker Medicine by the Journal of the National Cancer Institute, she created a Proteomics Initiative at Boston Children’s Hospital and has utilized its resources, including an extensive human biorepository and her significant expertise in proteomics, to discover and validate a number of novel, non-invasive, urinary biomarkers for a variety of human cancers as well as non-neoplastic diseases.
-A number of these biomarkers are being used in clinical trials.
-She and her team have also engineered novel non-toxic, targeted nanomedicines for the treatment of human cancers and their metastases.
-These drug delivery systems are engineered to deliver a variety of therapeutic agents including siRNAs, chemotherapies and gene editing systems.
+She has made significant contributions to our understanding of the biochemical and molecular mechanisms that underlie the regulation of tumor development and progression.
+Dr. Moses and her laboratory have discovered several inhibitors of these processes that function at both the transcriptional and translational level, some of which are being developed for potential clinical use in a variety of human diseases.
+Named a pioneer in the field of Biomarker Medicine by the Journal of the National Cancer Institute, she created a Proteomics Initiative at Boston Children’s Hospital, has utilized its resources, including an extensive human biorepository and has leveraged her significant expertise in proteomics, to discover and validate a number of novel, non-invasive biomarkers for a variety of human cancers and non-neoplastic diseases.
+Several of these biomarkers are being used in clinical trials.
+Recently, she and her team have also engineered novel non-toxic, targeted nanomedicines for the treatment of human cancers and their metastases.
+These drug delivery systems are engineered to deliver a variety of therapeutic agents including siRNAs, gene editing systems and chemotherapies.
 A number of these diagnostics and potential therapeutics are included in Dr. Moses’ significant patent portfolio composed of both US and foreign patents.

-Dr. Moses’ basic and translational work has been published in such journals as Science, The New England Journal of Medicine, Cell, and Nature Communications, among others.
-Marsha received a Ph.D. in Biochemistry from Boston University and completed a National Institutes of Health postdoctoral fellowship at Boston Children's Hospital and MIT in the laboratory of Dr. Robert Langer.
-She is the recipient of a number of NIH and foundation grants and awards.
-Dr. Moses has been recognized with both of Harvard Medical School's mentoring awards, the A. Clifford Barger Mentoring Award (2003) and the Joseph B. Martin Dean’s Leadership Award for the Advancement of Women Faculty (2009).
-In 2014, she received the Excellence in Mentoring Award from the Postdoc Association of Boston Children’s Hospital and in 2016, she received their award for Exceptional Mentorship.
-In 2013, Dr. Moses received the Honorary Member Mentoring Award from the Association of Women Surgeons of the American College of Surgeons.
-Dr. Moses was elected to the Institute of Medicine (National Academy of Medicine) of the National Academies of the United States in 2008, the National Academy of Inventors in 2013 and the American Institute for Molecular and Biological Engineering in 2018.
+Dr. Moses’ basic and translational work has been published in such journals as Science, The New England Journal of Medicine, Cell, PNAS and Nature Communications, among others.
+She received a Ph.D. in Biochemistry from Boston University and completed a National Institutes of Health postdoctoral fellowship at Boston Children's Hospital and MIT in the laboratory of Dr. Robert Langer.
+Dr. Moses is the recipient of a number of NIH and foundation grants and numerous awards and honors.
+She has been recognized with both of Harvard Medical School's mentoring awards, the A. Clifford Barger Mentoring Award and the Joseph B. Martin Dean’s Leadership Award for the Advancement of Women Faculty.
+Marsha has received the Excellence in Mentoring Award from the Postdoc Association of Boston Children’s Hospital and has also received their Award for Exceptional Mentorship.
+She has also received the Honorary Member Mentoring Award from the Association of Women Surgeons of the American College of Surgeons.
+Dr. Moses has been elected to the Institute of Medicine (National Academy of Medicine) of the National Academies of the United States, the National Academy of Inventors, the American Institute for Molecular and Biological Engineering and is a Fellow of the American Association for the Advancement of Science.

 Managing Partner, Gravitas Healthcare, LLC